 In extracapsular cataract extraction, the hard central nucleus is removed in one piece and then the soft cortex is removed in multiple small pieces.

 Phacoemulsification uses the smallest incision, thus enabling the fastest healing, and is usually the preferred procedure.
-Femtosecond lasers can be used in refractive laser-assisted cataract surgery to perform certain parts of the cataract surgery prior to phacoemulsification.
+Femtosecond lasers can be used in refractive laser-assisted cataract surgery to do certain parts of the cataract surgery prior to phacoemulsification.
 In extracapsular extraction (including phacoemulsification), the lens capsule is not removed.

 A plastic or silicone lens is almost always implanted intraocularly to replace the optical focusing power of the removed crystalline lens.
 The lens implant is usually placed on or within the lens capsule (posterior chamber lens).
 The lens can also be placed in front of the iris (anterior chamber lens) or attached to the iris and within the pupil (iris plane lens).
 Iris plane lenses are rarely used in the US because many designs led to a high frequency of postoperative complications.
 Multifocal intraocular lenses are newer and have different focusing zones that may reduce dependence on glasses after surgery.
 Patients occasionally experience glare with these lenses, especially under low-light conditions, and also have problems with reduced contrast sensitivity.